iamRichardCN/iamRichardCN/README.md

 ### Hi there 👋

-### 🔭 I’m a senior Data analyst currently transitioning into the MLOps and cloud computing
+### 🔭 I’m a Data analyst currently transitioning into the MLOps and cloud computing
 ### 🌱 I’m a  currently working on MLOps projects, using tools like AWS, Jenkins, and Ansible.
 ### 🌱 I’m learning to use containerization technologies like Docker and Kubernetes.
 ### 👯 I’m looking to collaborate on exciting software projects using MLOps principles.